The Economic Theory of Mediocrity

 I was having some work done and the man who I'd hired stated, "Mediocre work is the bane of this industry.
 Consumers are too ignorant to know quality work.
 It is not that they are stupid.
 They simply do not have enough experience to know quality work from mediocre work, until it is too late."

-This very intelligent tradesman, really a superb craftsman is a better description, summed up an economic theory outlined in an article by Carl Shapiro ("Consumer Information, Product Quality, and Seller Reputation," The Bell Journal of Economic, Vol. 13, No. 1 (Spring 1982), pp. 20-35.)
+This very intelligent tradesman, really a superb craftsman is a better description, summed up an economic theory outlined in an article by Carl Shapiro ("Consumer Information, Product Quality, and Seller Reputation," The Bell Journal of Economics, Vol. 13, No. 1 (Spring 1982), pp. 20-35.)
 In this article, Mr. Shapiro analyzed the markets where consumers are not perfectly informed about product quality.

 This tradesman, who takes enormous pride in the quality of his work, for which he was rated the best in the U.S. at one point, went on to say he once asked a well-known person in his same field how in the world he was able to complete so many jobs in any given month or year.
 The man stated, "Consumers do not know the difference between your work and mine.
 If I can take short cuts and complete three times more projects than you, but price my work 25% less than yours, I get the advantage of a much higher profit margin than you (and higher than I deserve) plus I get the volume.
 The consumer never knows the difference because they don’t know what the differences are."